Zibbp/RPI_Project/README.md

 ## Basic usage

-First install the module
+First I installed the module.

 ```
 npm install rpi-ws281x-native
 ```

-To get started, create a javscript file and import the module.
+Then created a javscript file and import the module.

 ```javascript
 const ws281x = require("rpi-ws281x-native");
 ```

-Then initialize the module with the number of LEDs based on the [documentation](https://github.com/beyondscreen/node-rpi-ws281x-native#basic-usage).
+Then initialized the module with the number of LEDs based on the [documentation](https://github.com/beyondscreen/node-rpi-ws281x-native#basic-usage).

 ```javascript
 // Number of LEDs